frantzmiccoli/Chillin.js/README.md

 For example, you can use impress.js to do impressive "combined" slides where you switch to an element of only one view at each slide.
 This is awesome, but two cases may occure:

-* You may want to have two (or more) **sets of "combined" slides**, independent one from another
+* You may want to have two (or more) **sets of "combined" slides**, independent one from another.
-* You may want to keep the basic-and-old-school "one slide per slide", to make it more clear: **one visible content per slide**
+* You may want to keep the basic-and-old-school "one slide per slide", to make it more clear: **one visible content per slide**.

 In those two cases editing one single slide position may force you to update your whole presentation.